qd-cae/awesome-CAE/README.md

 # CAE-Repository-Collection
-This repository contains a list of al CAE related repositories.
+This repository contains a list of CAE related repositories.

 ---------------